Alphabetically:

 but go straight through the light.
 Continue straight ahead to the parking

 lot entrance.
-Get a ticket and go all the way to the end of the lot and
+Get a ticket and go all the way to the end of the lot.
+At this point you will be at the Catalina Express Terminal

 (Berth 95) and you will literally be under the Vincent Thomas Bridge.
 Drop